cgross/bmore911/README.md

 * Sorting (click on column headers)
 * Filtering (using the LIKE operator so its doing a table scan and therefore its a bit slow)
 * Map & table are kepts in sync.
 Clicking on a marker will scroll to and highlight the associated row.
-Clicking on a row with pan to and highlight the associated marker.
+Clicking on a row will pan to and highlight the associated marker.

 ### Platforms & Frameworks

 * Database: Postgres on Amazon RDS
 * Server:  Node, Express, Typescript, Yarn
-* Client: React, Yarn
+* Client: React, Create-React-App, Yarn

 ### Configuration